QutEcoacoustics/research-blog/research/EADM-Towsey/Long-Duration-Audio-Recordings-of-the-environment.md

 ## Slide 21: Thirteen months of audio represented by a diel plot -- derived from clustering of summary indices.

-{% include figure.html src="Slides/Slide24.png" caption="Slide 21.
+{% include figure.html src="Slides/Slide21Cluster_plot_GympieNP_Summary.png" caption="Slide 21.
 Audio courtesy of courtesy of Yvonne Phillips, QUT Ecoacoustics Research Group." %}

 We have produced diel plots using three different methods.
 The first way, as illustrated in the previous slide, is to assign three different summary indices to the red, green and blue channels of the image.
 A second way is to calculate several to many summary indices, obtain the first three principal components and assign them to the red, green and blue channels of the image respectively.
-A third way is to calculate several to many summary indices, cluster them and colour code the resulting clusters.
+A third way (illustrated in this image) is to calculate several to many summary indices, cluster them and colour code the resulting clusters.
 This method is described in Phillips et al. 2017[^PHI].
 The above diel plot (Slide 21) was derived from clustering 1.1 million vectors of 12 summary indices.
 It represents 13 months of continuous audio, recorded in Gympie National Park.
 Clustering produced 60 clusters (each cluster represents an "environmental acoustic state") but the colour coding was simplified: 1. silence clusters are represented in grey; bird cluster in green, rain clusters in dark blue; wind clusters in pale blue, insect cluster in yellow; cicada chorus clusters in orange and plane sounds in red.
+How the soundscape gradually changes through the seasons is clearly visible.

 Audio provided courtesy of Yvonne Phillips, QUT Ecoacoustics Research Group.
 The audio was recorded from Gympie, Queensland, Australia.

 ---

-## Slide 22: The classification of soundscapes
+## Slide 22: Comparing soundscapes

 {% include figure.html src="Slides/Slide25.png" caption="Slide 22.
 Pictures courtesy of courtesy of Yvonne Phillips, QUT Ecoacoustics Research Group." %}

-Apart from visualisation, acoustic indices can be used to reveal other ecological insights.
-For example, we can classify different locations according to their soundscapes.
-Consider the two locations shown in this slide (_Slide 21_).
-One has higher rainfall and therefore supports more dense vegetation cover.
-However the bird species are quite similar at the two sites.
+By utilising very-long-duration recordings, we are now in a position to make meaningful comparisons between the soundscapes of two locations.
+For example, consider the two locations shown in this slide (_Slide 22_).
+The one on the left (in Woondum National Park) has higher rainfall and smaller temperature fluctuations than the site on the right (in Gympie National Park) because it is closer to the coast.
+Consequently, the Woondum site supports more dense vegetation cover, yet the bird species are quite similar at the two sites.
 What are the consequences for the soundscape?
 How will the soundscapes differ despite similar bird species?

 ---

-## Slide 23: Clustering soundscapes
+## Slide 23: Comparing soundscapes

+{% include figure.html src="Slides/DielPlotsGympieAndWoondum.png" caption="Slide 23.
+Pictures courtesy of courtesy of Yvonne Phillips, QUT Ecoacoustics Research Group." %}

+This slide (23) illustrates 13 months of soundscape from each of the two locations, Woondum and Gympie National Parks.
+Taken over the entire year, the soundscapes are similar but have subtle differences.
+The Gympie site has less cicada activity but more insect activity.
+We believe that images such as these will be very useful in monitoring the long term effects of climate change.
+Small but subtle changes in species diversity and ecosystem health will be more likely to be detected when very-long-duration recordings can be compared visually over consecutive years.

+---

+## Slide 24: Acoustic signatures

-{% include figure.html src="Slides/Slide26.png" caption="Slide 23.
+{% include figure.html src="Slides/Slide26.png" caption="Slide 24.
 [Sankupellay M., Towsey, M., Truskinger, A., & Roe, P. (2015)](#fn:SAN)." %}

+Apart from visualisation, acoustic indices can be used to reveal other ecological insights.
+For example, we can classify different locations  by deriving "acoustic signatures" from their sound-scapes.
 In a study reported by Sankupellay et al.[^SAN], four sites were selected at location _A_ and two sites at location _B_.
 Two consecutive days of recording were made at each site giving 12 days of recording in total.

 Summary acoustic indices were calculated at one-minute resolution over all 12 days (12 × 1440 = 17,280 one-minute recording segments).
-The vectors of ten indices were normalised and then clustered using a 10×10 node self-organising map (SOM).
+The vectors of ten indices were normalised and then clustered using a 10×10 self-organising map (SOM).
 The 100 nodes were further clustered to yield 27 clusters, each representing a distinct “acoustic regime”.

-The contents of the 27 clusters were identified by selecting the false-colour spectrum of each minute (see top image of SLIDE 22).
+The contents of the 27 clusters were identified by selecting the false-colour spectrum of each minute (see top image of SLIDE 24).
 Cluster Y contained very quiet night-time recording segments, while cluster V included the morning chorus and other segments with much bird activity.

-A 24-hour cluster occupancy histogram was prepared for each of the 12 days (see middle image in slide) and these cluster occupancy histograms were in turn hierarchically clustered.
+A 24-hour *cluster occupancy histogram* (having 27 bins) was prepared for each of the 12 days (see middle image in slide) and these cluster occupancy histograms were in turn hierarchically clustered.
 The resulting dendrogram (bottom right image in the slide) clearly shows that the soundscapes of consecutive days at the *same* site are *more similar* than those at *different* sites.
 The dendrogram also separates the two locations.
 To sum up, the use of acoustic indices enables the calculation of *acoustic signatures* that characterise the soundscapes at different locations.

 ---

-## Slide 24: Two acoustic disciplines: Bio-acoustics and Eco-acoustics
+## Slide 25: Two acoustic disciplines: Bio-acoustics and Eco-acoustics

-{% include figure.html src="Slides/Slide27.png" caption="Slide 24." %}
+{% include figure.html src="Slides/Slide27.png" caption="Slide 25." %}

 Until recently, biological interest in acoustics was restricted to the vocalising mechanisms and behaviours of individual animals or species.
 This science is known as *bioacoustics*.
 Technological limitations did not permit long recordings.
 However in the last few years the technological impediments to long recordings have pretty much disappeared.
 The effect has been to open up an entirely new science, which is variously called *eco-acoustics* or [*soundscape ecology*](https://en.wikipedia.org/wiki/Soundscape_ecology).
 Soundscape ecology studies the interactions between soundscapes and the underlying ecosystem processes.